wikimedia/mediawiki-services-parsoid/guides/setup/README.md

 uses it to do a lot of backend work.
 To run the API in a terminal, from the base directory in the Parsoid repository run the following:

-	$ node api/server
+	$ node bin/server

-There is also, in the `api/` directory, a nice `runserver.sh` script that might be useful to someone running the API as a more permanent service.
-The script was originally written for Wikimedia's internal purposes, but it could be useful anywhere if it was tweaked a little bit.

-Note that if you want to enable any options, or change any settings, you will need to copy the example `localsettings.js` file from the `api/` directory and use it to define any of your desired options.
+Note that if you want to enable any options, or change any settings, you will need to copy the example `config.example.yaml` file and use it to define any of your desired options.

 ## Running the basic parse tool